ikigailabs-io/ikigai/CONTRIBUTING.md

     └── test_ikigai.py
 ```

-Now, let's setup the pre-commit hooks to automatically format the code and run linters when you commit changes.
+Now, let's setup the pre-commit hooks to automatically format the code
-Install the pre-commit tool by following the [official instructions](https://pre-commit.com/#install).
+and run linters when you commit changes.
+Install the pre-commit tool
+by following the [official instructions][pre-commit-install].
+After installing
-After installing pre-commit, run the following command to install the hooks:
+pre-commit, run the following command to install the hooks:

 ```sh
 pre-commit install